Soldier (1998 American film): Production

-The DVD was released in Region 1 in the United States on March 2, 1999, and Region 2 in the United Kingdom on August 2, 1999, it was distributed by Warner Home Video.
-It was released as a double-sided disc, which included the widescreen version on one side, with full-screen on the other.
-Included on the disc was a film commentary.
-Soldier was released on Blu-ray for the first time in the U.S. on July 26, 2011.

 Reception

 Box office

 Soldier grossed $14.6 million in the United States.

 Critical response

-The review aggregator website Rotten Tomatoes reported a 15% approval rating based on 53 reviews and an average rating of 3.8/10.
-The website's critical consensus reads, "A boring genre film and a waste of a good set."
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Bruce Westbrook of the Houston Chronicle commented that "the action is handled fairly well, but it's routine, and there's no satisfaction in seeing Todd waste men who are no more bloodthirsty than he is."
 Lisa Schwarzbaum of Entertainment Weekly criticized the film's overuse of genre clichés, saying "any cliché you can dream up for a futuristic action movie, any familiar big-budget epic you can think to rip off, Soldier has gotten there first."
 Michael Wilmington of the Chicago Tribune described the film as "a big, clanging, brutal actioner in which we search the murk in vain for the sparks of humanity the moviemakers keep promising us."
 Lisa Alspector of the Chicago Reader found the film to be enjoyable, calling Russell's performance "persuasive" and saying "this appealing formulaic action adventure displays a lot of conviction in its not-too-flashy action scenes and a little levity in the gradual socialization of Russell's character."
 Similarly, Kevin Thomas of the Los Angeles Times gave the film a rating of 3.5 out of 5 and called it "a potent comic-book-style action-adventure."